You are here

 Mohanty is one of the founders of the “Future of Minority Studies (FMS) Research Project,” a think-tank that includes over 350 scholars from colleges and universities in North America and beyond.
 For FMS researchers, “minority” groups include those whose access to social institutions is restricted because of their group identities, based on such factors as race, gender, sexuality, class, and disability.
-Since 2005 Mohanty has served as Director of the FMS Summer Institute, which has been funded through two three-year grants from the Andrew W. Mellon Foundation.
+From 2005 to 2012, Mohanty served as Director of the FMS Summer Institute, which was funded through two multi-year grants from the Andrew W. Mellon Foundation.

 - Comparative Literature